 Distracted driving is one of the most dangerous, and preventable, causes of motor vehicle accidents — here in Virginia, and nationwide.
 The National Safety Council estimates that 27% of all crashes can be attributed to someone talking on a cell phone or texting while driving.
 Every year, distracted drivers cause over 3,000 deaths and 391,000 injuries, according to the National Highway Traffic Safety Administration.
 That’s more than 1,000 injuries every day — caused by drivers whose eyes and minds wander off the road.

 When your life has been seriously impacted by a devastating motor vehicle crash, a Rutter Mills distracted driving accident lawyer can help you pursue justice and obtain maximum compensation for your injuries from a distracted driving accident.
-We are ranked nationally among the “Best U.S. Law Firms” and “Top 100 Trial Lawyers.”
-Contact us for a free case evaluation.
+We rank nationally among the “Best U.S. Law Firms” and “Top 100 Trial Lawyers”, so you can rest assured you’ll be in safe hands.
+Contact us for a free case evaluation to learn more about how we can help you.

 Texting is the most alarming form of distracted driving.
 During the daytime, as many as 481,000 drivers are using cell phones while driving, creating an enormous potential for death and injury on U.S. roadways.
 Taking your eyes off the road for five seconds to read or send a text message can be the equivalent of driving the length of an entire football field with your eyes closed.
 Studies show that distracted drivers using cell phones can have slower reaction times than drivers intoxicated by alcohol or marijuana.